saldel/Raspberry-Pi-Translation-Guide/Tools/Files in Crowdin.md

 - Python files (`*.py`) can be opened and translated via Crowdin Editor.
 Please make sure you follow our guidelines for [translating Python code](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Technologies/Translating%20Python.md).

 - Scratch files (`*.sb2`) need to be downloaded via Crowdin Editor and either translated offline if you have the offline Scratch Editor installed or uploaded to the online Scratch Editor and translated there.
 Please make sure you follow our guidelines for [translating Scratch code](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Technologies/Translating%20Scratch.md).
-This is how you can download a file via Crowdin Editor:
+This is how you can download a file from Crowdin:

 ![screenshot](images/Crowdin-download.png)